RiotMachine/ArtistsForArtists/README.md

 - My Subdomain

 My Account displays a summary of the user's account.
-In Settings users can see and changes prefs, and also their password.
+In Settings users can see and change prefs, and also their password.
 In My Subdomain artists can change subdomain settings as well as add, edit, or delete work.

 ### Architecture